At a Glance

 This article explains how customers on the Flex plan should interpret their testing capacity usage reports displayed in the Usage and History Dashboard.
 The Session Rate Card shows how many Session Units different tests will consume.

 For further guidance on managing your testing capacity when planning your tests, check out our course on Managing Admin Controls on the UserTesting Flex Plan and read our article on "Guidance for Admins on the Flex Plan".

-What does the Session Rate Card show?
+What is the Session Rate Card?

-The Session rate is calculated per session, and the rate varies by the test type and length, as well as how the participant is recruited.
-After launching a test, each session that a participant completes consumes a specific number of SUs.
+The Session rate is calculated per session, and the rate varies by the test type and length, as well as session type (or, how the contributor was recruited).
+After launching a test, each session that a contributor completes consumes a specific number of Session Units.

 - If you launch a Quick Answer test with 6 contributors from the UserTesting Contributor Network (Panel), that test is 60 SUs.

 - If you launch a 60-minute Live Conversation with 5 contributors from Custom Network (My Panel), that test is 70 SUs.

 While Live Conversations are ordered in increments of 30 minutes, UserTesting assesses Session Units based on the actual duration of the video.
 There is a five-minute grace period if the session runs over its scheduled time.
 After this grace period, sessions begin assessing SUs in 15-minute increments (five SUs for UserTesting Contributor Network, two SUs for Custom Network, and one SU for Invite Network).
 For example:

 - If you launch a Live Conversation with one contributor from the UserTesting Contributor Network that lasts 35 minutes, your test will be metered at the 30-minute amount and you will incur 20 SUs.